cis3296f23/project-04-cookbook-pro/README.md

 ### Obtain API Key

 1. Go to [spoonacular.com](https://spoonacular.com/) and sign up for an account
-2. Navigate to My Account > API Key and copy your personal API key
+2. Navigate to My Console > API Key and copy your personal API key

 ### Configure Environment